koutianqi/koutianqi.github.io/_pages/about.md

 -----
 My research concerns the epistemology of machine learning.

-More concretely, I am interested in answering relevant epistemological questions to develop methods of justification for machine learning research amid replication crisis in [<span style="color:blue">applied machine learning research</span>](https://reproducible.cs.princeton.edu), robust justification in publications that survey the scope of entire machine learning research lifecycle(from inception to application) is essential for us attribute trust to machine learning research claims.
+More concretely, I am interested in answering relevant epistemological questions to develop methods of justification for machine learning research amid [<span style="color:blue">replication crisis in applied machine learning research</span>](https://reproducible.cs.princeton.edu), robust justification in publications that survey the scope of entire machine learning research lifecycle(from inception to application) is essential for us attribute trust to machine learning research claims.

 research experiences
 -----